stepanataccolade/docsv2/sources/ci_languages.md

 ## Ruby

 ### Standard build image(s)
-By default, we will run your Ruby build using our standard ubuntu 14.04 Ruby image pre-installed with latest versions of all supported tools and services.
-The image is called u14ruball and the Dockerfile is in our [GitHub dry-dock repository](https://github.com/dry-dock/u14ruball).
-The Docker image will be pulled from our [drydock repo on Docker Hub](https://hub.docker.com/r/drydock/u14ruball/)
+By default, we will run your Ruby build using one of our standard ubuntu 14.04 Ruby images, depending on whether you need any services pre-installed in your container.
+If you do not need services, we will spin up a container with our u14rub image.
+If you've specified any services using the `services` key in your yml, your build container will be spun up using our u14ruball image.

+The Dockerfile for u14rub is [here](https://github.com/dry-dock/u14rub) while the image on Docker Hub can be found [here](https://hub.docker.com/r/drydock/u14rub/).
+The Dockerfile for u14ruball is [here](https://github.com/dry-dock/u14ruball) while the image on Docker Hub can be found [here](https://hub.docker.com/r/drydock/u14ruball/)

-The default build image for Ruby has the following versions installed:
+The default build images for Ruby have the following versions installed:

 * 1.8,7
 * 1.9.2